Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CQtliTJ41ZE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-#### 2) Finalize Pi setup
+### 2) Finalize Pi setup

 Next, to display the contents of the Raspberry Pi onto a monitor, plug in *HDMI to micro HDMI cable* to the Pi and to your monitor. *(Note: if using a computer, such as Mac, you may need to use the Video Capture card).
 Once plugging in a *USB-C power cable*, the Raspberry Pi should begin starting up.
 Finally, you can download a software such as <a href="https://obsproject.com"> <ins>OBS</ins> </a> (Open Broadcaster Software) to view the contents of your Pi.

-#### 3) Electrical Work
+### 3) Electrical Work

-To complete hardware assembly, follow the guide of the *Motors and Board kit.* Finally, for electrical connections, follow the <a href="https://drive.google.com/file/d/14pjy1joovcfL6eFNL_UVC5tmyHhD_BlX/view?usp=sharing"> <ins>schematic diagram.</ins> </a> Try to stay relatively organized as this will be very important later on, when the project becomes more complicated.
+To complete hardware assembly, follow the guide of the *Motors and Board kit.* Finally, for electrical connections, follow the [<ins>schematic diagram</ins>](#schematics).
+Try to stay relatively organized as this will be very important later on, when the project becomes more complicated.
 Finally, please make proper breadboard connections, as these voltage dividers are crucial in order to not short the capacitors on the Raspberry Pi minicomputer.

-#### 4) Installing OpenCV
+### 4) Installing OpenCV

 First, lets install OpenCV through the Raspberry Pi terminal, a very important library that entirely enables this project.